Sustainable use of resources is vital to reducing our environmental impact.

 Introduction

 Apart from electricity use in buildings, the other key area of impact is fuel use for vehicles.
-In 2022, the SMMS group operated a fleet of more than 600,000 vehicles; reducing the negative environmental impact of the vehicle network is a priority for the sector.
-In 2019, we introduced water as a third area of focus.
-We hope to report on this in the future once data coverage has developed.
+In 2023, the SMMS group operated a fleet of more than 600,000 vehicles; reducing the negative environmental impact of the vehicle network is a priority for the sector.

 Through measuring performance in this area, IPC is actively contributing to the aims of UN SDG 9 – ‘Industry, innovation and infrastructure.’
 In an internal survey by IPC in 2018, SMMS participants identified target 9.4, ‘upgrade infrastructure and retrofit industries to make them sustainable, with increased resource-use efficiency and greater adoption of clean and environmentally sound technologies’ as a priority for the postal sector.
 The group also identified ‘the sustainable management and efficient use of natural resources’ (target 12.2) as a priority.
 IPC encourages posts to recognise opportunities to encourage the efficient use of resources throughout the value chain.